 figure 13: left: two HT-SQUIDs at a YBCO layer on a bicrystal substrate; right: compact MCG system with HT-SQUIDs for use in clinical environment

-The successful activities for the application of HT SQUIDs in the field of non-destructive material test are just as worth mentioning as the co-operations with PolyOptik Bad Blankenburg, the Institute for Machines, Drives and Electric Engineering of Measuring Devices (IMG) Nordhausen and the Siemens AG Erlangen are38,39 (figure 14).
+The successful activities for the application of HT SQUIDs in the field of non-destructive material test are just as worth mentioning as the co-operations with PolyOptik Bad Blankenburg, the Institute for Machines, Drives and Electric Engineering of Measuring Devices (IMG) Nordhausen and the Siemens AG Erlangen are

 figure 14: measuring station for non-destructive material test with HT-SQUIDs; figure 15: low noise Pulse Tube Cooling Unit, developed in a project together with the Leybold AG Cologne

 The structural substance was also reconstructed and expanded after the change in the 1990s.
 After the "yellow house" in Helmholtzweg 5 had been completely renovated, they moved into it in 1998 again.
 A magnetically shielded small room, a Faraday room and special extensive cryotechnical installations further improved the working conditions.
 In the Special Research Field (SFB/TR7) called "Astronomy of gravitation waves", there was the new laboratory for cryogenic mechanical quality measurements of optical components in the former betatron bunker in 2004.
-This has created the best technical conditions for research work.44 In the meantime, world-class success has been achieved in this field with mechanical quality measurements of the scale 3 × 10+8 (figure 16).
+This has created the best technical conditions for research work.

 The good position of the groups of Jena within the international research community becomes obvious when considering the many publications, co-operations, conferences and various activities.
 Jena and its universities, such as FSU, institutes, such as the IPHT, and companies, such as the JenaSQUID GmbH & Co.
 KG together with the University of Technology, Ilmenau have belonged to the circle of research facilities and companies, which amount to more than 80 by now, since the foundation of the European Network of Excellence for Superconductivity (SCENET) in 1997.
 Paul Seidel is founder member and, for a short time, board member of the European Society for Applied Superconductivity (ESAS), which was founded in 1999, and was elected to the International Advisory Board of the Applied Superconductivity Conference (ASC) in 2000 for 6 years.